xmtp/xmtp-dot-org/docs/tutorials/token-gated-group-chat.md

 }
 ```

-if true, adds member with the methods previously described and return success
+If the condition is true, then add a member using the methods that were described earlier.
+After adding the member, return a success message.

 ```jsx
 await addMember(groupsClient, groupId, walletAddress);